operator-framework/operator-sdk/website/content/en/docs/ansible/testing-guide.md

 (such as Travis).
 It brings up a Kubernetes-in-docker cluster, builds your Operator, deploys it into the cluster, and then creates an instance of your CustomResource and runs your assertions to make sure the Operator responded properly.
-You can run this scenario with
-`molecule test -s local`, which is equivalent to `operator-sdk test local`, or with `molecule converge -s test-local`, which will leave the environment up afterward.
+You can run this scenario with `molecule test -s local`, or with `molecule converge -s test-local` which will leave the environment up afterward.

 The scenario has the following structure: